Offres de Noel

 Myth 2: Slow charging is always the best option

-True and false: In fact, slow charging is gentler on the battery , thanks to a more gradual charging process.
+True and false: Indeed, slow charging is gentler on the battery , thanks to a more gradual recharging process.

 However, fast charging is not necessarily bad.
-If used according to manufacturer recommendations, fast charging is designed to maintain a balance between speed and safety, minimizing the risk of battery damage.
+When used according to the manufacturer's recommendations, fast charging is designed to maintain a balance between speed and safety, minimizing the risk of battery damage.

 Myth 3: Using different cables and chargers damages the battery

-False: Unless damaged, using cables and chargers other than the original ones has no risk of damaging the battery .
+False: Unless damaged, using different cables and chargers than the original ones does not risk damaging the battery .
 The only thing that can happen is that the battery charges more slowly.

 So, if you want to charge efficiently and quickly , use the original cables.
 But if you happen to charge your phone with other cables, don't panic, the battery will not be impacted.